Lwin-Naing/User-Manual-English-/Project Settings, Archiving and Deletion.md

-# Project Settings, Archiving And Deletion
+# Project Settings, Archiving and Deletion

 From the current project's settings page, you can edit, archive, or delete some basic information about the project.